 Paris believed that since he built the Howdy Doody puppet he owned it; and he was entitled to some of the financial benefits from the merchandising.
 But Smith and NBC didn’t see it that way.
 After a heated exchange, and seeing he was getting nowhere, Paris stood up, holding his Howdy Doody in a cloth bag, and said, “Well.
 If you think that you own him, you just see how you’re going to do your show tonight.”
 Then he stormed out the door with his puppet.
 And this was just four hours before the live show went on the air.

-Although Paris was off the Howdy Doody Show, he went on to perform with his other marionettes at Madison Square Garden, Radio City Music Hall and the Baltimore Bowl in Los Angeles.
+Although Paris was no longer part of the Howdy Doody Show, he went on to perform with his other marionettes at Madison Square Garden, Radio City Music Hall and the Baltimore Bowl in Los Angeles.
 Frank Paris retired in California.
 Where he died at his home in North Hollywood from lung cancer at the age of 70, on August 14, 1984.

 Howdy Doody Goes On The Campaign Trail